mpn311/Dynamic-Pricing-for-Ride-Sharing/README.md

 ## 📌 Project Overview

 This project aims to build a machine learning-based **dynamic pricing engine** for ride-sharing platforms.
-The system adjusts ride prices based on **real-time supply and demand**, **ride features**, and **external factors** (e.g., weather, time, and traffic).
+The system adjusts ride prices based on **real-time supply and demand**, **ride features**, and **external factors**  weather, time, and traffic.
 The goal is to maximize revenue while maintaining user satisfaction and fair pricing.

 ---